9160476108/hbilen.github.io/vacancies/index.md

 # PhD positions

+---

+## 1. PhD in Computer Vision and Machine Learning
 <!-- Currently we do not have any PhD scholarship available.
 If you are interested in becoming a PhD student in my group, please see the guideline below for other funding opportunities. -->
 We are seeking an exceptional UK/EU PhD candidate to study in the prestigious in the Institute of Perception, Action and Behaviour ([IPAB](http://web.inf.ed.ac.uk/ipab)) at the University of Edinburgh.
 The successful candidate will have an opportunity to work on cutting-edge computer vision and machine learning research projects using Deep Learning.
 The goal of this project is to develop the next generation of deep learning systems for computer vision with a focus on object pose estimation.
 The successful candidate will have the opportunity to collaborate with leading computer vision and machine learning groups in the UK and Europe.
 The work will be carried out under the supervision of Dr Hakan Bilen.